-- Write down key information or tasks, so that you find it easier to remember. - Try to find a place with minimal distractions and background noise, so you have fewer distractions to deal with. - Let the people around you know that you are struggling.
-Show them this factsheet or the wallet cards produced by Chest Heart & Stroke Scotland to help explain, if necessary. - Try to rest and relax.
+- Write down key information or tasks, so that you find it easier to remember. - Try to find a place with minimal distractions and background noise, so you have fewer distractions to deal with - Let the people around you know that you are struggling.
+Show them this factsheet to help explain, if necessary. - Try to rest and relax.
 If you can't rest entirely, try to find easy and simple tasks to do.
-Avoid stressful and difficult work where possible. - Have healthy snacks readily available for days when you may struggle to focus on cooking - Rest whenever possible when your brain fog is bad. - Keep a list of work tasks you can do which you find easiest when you have brain fog for example, simple admin tasks, tidying your desk, or organising your emails. - Avoid tasks that need a lot of concentration or emotional energy. - Consider meditation or mindfulness exercises to help reduce stress. - Try to avoid sugar and caffeine, which can make fatigue and brain fog worse. - Take regular breaks, at least once an hour, and try to change what task you are doing as often as possible.
+Avoid stressful and difficult work where possible. - Have healthy snacks readily available for days when you may struggle to focus on cooking - Rest whenever possible when your brain fog is affecting you significantly. - Keep a list of work tasks you can do which you find easiest when you have brain fog for example, simple admin tasks, tidying your desk, or organising your emails. - Avoid tasks that need a lot of concentration or emotional energy. - Consider meditation or mindfulness exercises to help reduce stress. - Try to avoid sugar and caffeine, which can make fatigue and brain fog worse. - Take regular breaks, at least once an hour, and try to change what task you are doing as often as possible.